binkley/homebrewery-files/witch.md

 - Gain the following traits from the Core Witch Traits table: Hit Point Die, proficiency in one skill of your choice, and proficiency with the _herbalism kit_.
 - Gain the Witch&rsquo;s level 1 features, which are listed in the Witch Features table.
 See the multiclassing rules in the D&D _Player&rsquo;s Handbook_ to determine your available spell slots.

-### Witch Class Features

-As a Witch, you gain the following class features when you reach the specified Witch levels.
-These features are listed in the Witch Features table.

-#### Level 1: Spellcasting

-You have learned to cast spells by drawing from people and the land, necessity and the teaching of other witches.
-See the D&D _Player&rsquo;s Handbook_ for the rules on spellcasting.
-The information below details how you use those rules with Witch spell, which appear in the Witch spell list later in the class&rsquo;s description.

-Every spell includes a brief note on how Witches tend to use it.
-These notes don't change the spell&rsquo;s mechanics but suggest tone and roleplay.
-A Witch often adds a personal flavor to a spell without changing the magic.

-_**Cantrips.**_ You know three Witch cantrips of your choice. _Guidance_, _Thaumaturgy_, and _Toll the Dead_ are recommended.
-Whenever you finish a Long Rest, you can replace one of your cantrips from this feature with another Witch cantrip of your choice.

-When you reach Witch levels 4, 10 and 16, you learn another Witch cantrip of your choice, as shown in the Cantrips column of the Witch Features table.

-_**Spell Slots.**_ The Witch Features table shows how many spell slots you have to cast your level 1+ spells.
-You regain all expended slots when you finish a Long Rest.

-_**Prepared Spells of Level 1+.**_ You prepare the list of level 1+ spells that are available for you to cast with this feature.
-To do so, choose three level 1 spells from the Witch spell list.
-The chosen spells must be of a level for which you have spell slots.

 \page